Sleeping rough is harmful and damaging to people's health.

 : 0300 500 0914

 If you're concerned about someone sleeping rough

 Phone 999 if the person is in immediate danger, needs medical assistance, or is under 18 years-old.

 To raise an alert about someone sleeping rough, go to the StreetLink website and use the link to help someone sleeping rough.

 Working with people sleeping rough on the streets

-Together with other councils, we work with Sanctuary Housing, a social housing organisation that helps people across the UK.
+Together with other councils, we work with Sanctuary, a social housing organisation that helps people across the UK.

 Sanctuary Housing provides necessary support and accommodation for rough sleepers as quickly as possible.